What is orthokeratology?

 Is orthokeratology permanent?

-No. Orthokeratology causes a temporary moulding effect on the cornea.
-On removing the ortho-k lenses in the morning after having slept with them in, the patient will see well throughout the day.
-But if you stop wearing them at night then after 4 or 5 days the eye will completely recover its previous shape and the patient will revert to the dioptres of their previous prescription.
+No. Orthokeratology produces a temporary moulding of the cornea.
+Whenever we sleep with the contact lenses, the following day, when we take them off, we will see well throughout the day.
+But if we stop using the contact lenses at night, after 4 or 5 days the eye will fully recover its shape and the patient will return to his usual prescription.

-How often will I need to change the lenses?
+How often do you have to renew the lenses?

-They require specific care that isn’t so different from conventional lenses.
-Basically, when we get up, the normal lenses must be removed and left in a special liquid for the whole day and they should then be put in again the following night.
-It is important to fill the lenses with artificial tears before putting them in, so that throughout the night there is always tear lubrication between the contact lens and the cornea.
-This will give the lenses extra safety as the cornea is moisturized whilst the lenses are worn.
+During their period of use they require specific care that does not differ too much from the typical procedure required for conventional lenses.
+Simply, when getting up, users have to remove the lenses, leave them in a specific liquid throughout the day and put them back at night.
+What is important is to fill the contact lens with artificial tear before putting it on, so that during the whole night there is some tear between the contact lens and the cornea.
+This will give these lenses a further safety, since the cornea remains moist and hydrated during the night.